 Notice of Redemption.
-The Trustee shall give notice, in the name of the Authority, of the redemption of 2012 Series B Bonds, which notice shall specify the Series and maturities of the 2012 Series B Bonds to be redeemed, the redemption date and the place or places where amounts due upon such redemption will be payable and, if less than all of the 2012 Series B Bonds of any like Series and maturity are to be redeemed, the numbers, CUSIP numbers or other distinguishing marks of such 2012 Series B Bonds so to be redeemed.
-Such notice shall further state whether the notice and the redemption are unconditional or conditional; if unconditional, that on such date there shall become due and payable upon each Bond to be redeemed the Redemption Price thereof, together with interest accrued to the redemption date; if conditional, that on such date that, if there shall be sufficient funds available to effect such redemption on the redemption date, there shall become due and payable upon each 2012 Series B Bond to be redeemed the Redemption Price thereof, together with interest accrued to the redemption date, and, in either case, that if there shall be sufficient funds available to effect such redemption on the redemption date, then from and after such date interest thereon shall cease to accrue and be payable.
-The Trustee shall mail a copy of such notice by first class mail, postage prepaid, not less than thirty days before the redemption date, to the owners of the 2012 Series B Bonds which are to be redeemed, at their last addresses appearing upon the registry books.
+The Trustee shall give notice, in the name of the Authority, of the redemption of the 2014 Series B Bonds, which notice shall specify the Series and maturities of the 2014 Series B Bonds to be redeemed, the redemption date and the place or places where amounts due upon such redemption will be payable and, if less than all of the 2014 Series B Bonds of any like Series and maturity are to be redeemed, the numbers, CUSIP numbers or other distinguishing marks of such 2014 Series B Bonds so to be redeemed.
+Such notice shall further state whether the notice and the redemption are unconditional or conditional; if unconditional, that on such date there shall become due and payable upon each Bond to be redeemed the Redemption Price thereof, together with interest accrued to the redemption on the redemption date, there shall become due and payable upon each 2014 Series B Bond to be redeemed the Redemption Price thereof, together with interest accrued to the redemption date, and, in either case, that if there shall be sufficient funds available to effect such redemption on the redemption date, then from and after such date interest thereon shall cease to accrue and be payable.
+The Trustee shall mail a copy of such notice by first class mail, postage prepaid, not less than thirty days before the redemption date, to the owners of the 2014 Series B Bonds which are to be redeemed, at their last addresses appearing upon the registry books.

 Effect of Redemption.
-2012 Series B Bonds called for redemption (other than for conditional redemption) shall become due and payable on the redemption date so designated at the Redemption Price, plus interest accrued and unpaid to the redemption date, and, upon presentation and surrender thereof at the office specified in such notice, the 2012 Series B Bonds called for redemption shall be paid at the Redemption Price plus interest accrued and unpaid to the redemption date.
-If, on the redemption date, moneys for the redemption of all the 2012 Series B Bonds of any like Series and maturity to be redeemed together with interest to the redemption date, shall be held by the Trustee as to be available therefor, then, from and after the redemption date interest on the 2012 Series B Bonds of such Series and maturity so called for redemption shall cease to accrue and become payable.
-If said moneys shall not be so available on the redemption date, such 2012 Series B Bonds or portions thereof shall continue to bear interest until paid at the same rate as they would have borne had they not been called for redemption.
+2014 Series B Bonds called for redemption (other than for conditional redemption) shall become due and payable on the redemption date so designated at the Redemption Price, plus interest accrued and unpaid to the redemption date, and, upon presentation and surrender thereof at the office specified in such notice, the 2014 Series B Bonds called for redemption shall be paid at the Redemption Price plus interest accrued and unpaid to the redemption date.
+If, on the redemption date, moneys for the redemption of all the 2014 Series B Bonds of any like Series and maturity to be redeemed together with interest to the redemption date, shall be held by the Trustee as to be available therefor, then, from and after the redemption date interest on the 2014 Series B Bonds of such Series and maturity so called for redemption shall cease to accrue and become payable.
+If said moneys shall not be so available on the redemption date, such 2014 Series B Bonds or portions thereof shall continue to bear interest until paid at the same rate as they would have borne had they not been called for redemption.